Get started with Docker for MacEstimated reading time: 16 minutes

 Docker is a full development platform for creating containerized apps, and Docker for Mac is the best way to get started with Docker on a Mac.

 Got Docker for Mac?
-If you have not yet installed Docker for Mac, please see Install Docker for Mac for an explanation of stable and beta channels, download and install information.
+If you have not yet installed Docker for Mac, please see Install Docker for Mac for an explanation of stable and edge channels, system requirements, and download/install information.

 Check versions of Docker Engine, Compose, and Machine

 Run these commands to test if your versions of

 $ docker --version Docker version 17.03.0-ce, build 60ccb22 $ docker-compose --version docker-compose version 1.11.2, build dfed245 $ docker-machine --version docker-machine version 0.10.0, build 76ed2a6

 Note: The above is an example.
 Your output will differ if you are running different (e.g., newer) versions.